fastscape-lem/fastscapelib/README.rst

 .. _`GNU General Public License v3.0`: https://www.gnu.org/licenses/gpl-3.0.en.html

-fastscapelib uses some code from other projects.
+Fastscapelib uses some code from other projects.
 Their licenses are reproduced in the "licenses" directory.

 Acknowledgment